 Children will be collected form their classrooms where possible.
 Where not possible, TAs will wait at the usual exits and will collect children from class rooms as their parents arrive.

 Coronavirus Case Found in School

 In the event that cases of the coronavirus are found in school, we will follow instructions from the Department of Education and Public Health England.
-The school will be deep cleaned by professional company or staff members.
+The school will continue to be deep cleaned by staff members.

 If any staff members, pupils or parents/carers thinks they have symptoms of the coronavirus, they should call NHS 111 for advice and follow the UK Government advice for childcare or educational settings gov.uk/government/publications/guidance-to-educational-settings-about-covid-19